webgriffe/SyliusItalianInvoiceableOrderPlugin/README.md

 This plugin will also require the Sylius's *company* field to be populated if the billing recipient type is set to company.

+This plugin also replaces the Sylius's `Sylius\Component\Addressing\Comparator\AddressComparatorInterface` implementation by decorating it and by comparing also invoiceable fields.
+So different invoiceable address information provided during checkout are saved in the customer address book as new addresses.

 ## Contributing

 To contribute you need to: